-Wifiphisher is a security tool that mounts automated victim-customized phishing attacks against WiFi clients in order to obtain credentials or infect the victims with malwares.
+Wifiphisher is a security tool that mounts automated victim-customized phishing attacks against WiFi clients in order to obtain credentials or infect the victims with malware.
 Wifiphisher is primarily a social engineering attack that unlike other methods it does not include any brute forcing.
-It is an easy way for obtaining credentials from captive portals and third party login pages (e.g. in social networks) or WPA/WPA2 pre-shared keys.
+It is an easy way for obtaining credentials from captive portals. we can also hack WPA password using evil twin attack using eviltwin tool.

 How it works